rust-rocksdb/rust-rocksdb/README.md

 Feedback and pull requests welcome!
 If a particular feature of RocksDB is important to you, please let me know by opening an issue, and I'll prioritize it.

 ###### Prerequisite: RocksDB

+First, use your system's package manager to install snappy.
+This is optional, but lets rocksdb take advantage of better compression, and some code may require it.

 ```bash
 wget https://github.com/facebook/rocksdb/archive/rocksdb-3.8.tar.gz
 tar xvf rocksdb-3.8.tar.gz && cd rocksdb-rocksdb-3.8 && make shared_lib